Go big or go home…that’s my motto. When it comes to the Ultimate Mediterranean Appetizer Platter that motto definitely applies!

 (This post contains affiliate links.
-I may make a commission off sales but your price remains the same.)
+I may make a commission from sales but your price remains the same.)

-Pretty fabulous right?
 All kinds of savory, salty, and spicy goodness with some sweet relief provided by fruit makes this the platter everyone at the party will be flocking to.
 And the best part is a lot of it is assembly only!
 Don’t have a big enough board?
 Find a large wooden serving board here.

 I am a huge fan of gouda (because it’s soooo gouda).
 Here I use raw gouda from grass fed cows and gouda aged five years, it tastes like caramel and cheese rolled into one!
 And last but not least soft goat cheese topped with fig spread (a favorite I have shared before on my No Fuss Appetizer Platter).
-Spread it on you favorite cracker and enjoy!
+Spread it on your favorite cracker and enjoy!

 The Hummus, Olives, Tapenade and Bacon Wrapped Dates